MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app-content.md

 When assigning resources to resource groups, consider the following:

 - Lifecycle.
 In general, put resources with the same lifecycle into the same resource group.
 - Access.
-You can use [role-based access control][rbac] (RBAC) to apply access policies to the resources in a group.
+You can use [Azure role-based access control (Azure RBAC)][rbac] to apply access policies to the resources in a group.
 - Billing.
 You can view the rolled-up costs for the resource group.

 For more information, see [Azure Resource Manager overview](/azure/azure-resource-manager/resource-group-overview).